golemfactory/golem-docs/src/pages/docs/creators/javascript/tutorials/quickstart-explained.md

         yagnaOptions: { appKey: 'try_golem' }});
 ```

 Next (2) we run the task.
-Here we use a run method that accepts the worker function as its argument.
+Here we use a run method that accepts a task function as its argument.
 We will define the task function in a moment.
 We store the result of the `executor.run()` in taskResult variable.

-Note: there are other methods that allow you to execute tasks, they are introduced in [Task API Guide](/docs/creators/javascript/guides/task-model) and explained in [examples](/docs/creators/javascript/examples/index) section.
+Note: there are other methods that allow you to execute tasks, they are briefly presented in [Task API Guide](/docs/creators/javascript/guides/task-model#main-task-api-features) and explained in [examples](/docs/creators/javascript/examples) section.

 ```js